debayangeo/debayangeo.github.io/_posts/2026-05-11-understanding-football-using-pca.md

 | Odisha FC           |   8 |   9 |   7 |   44 |   37 |
 | Punjab FC           |   8 |   4 |  12 |   34 |   38 |

+Let's look at the numbers in each column.
+Every column has a different range.
+For example, W can only have values between 0 and 24 (a team can win none or all of their matches).
+We can apply the same logic to L and D as well.
+However, there's no theoretical lower or upper limit to GF and GA.
+Broadly speaking, they are higher than W, L, or D in our data.
+Throwing columns with very different value ranges into a variance-finder algorithm like PCA confuses it, as it tries to over-value the columns with a higher range.
+We'll be careful about this and scale the numbers in a way that we're only dealing with "how" they are distributed over their range, and not their actual values.